Marlis Butcher, the Canadian Park Bagger

 As a writer, Marlis has also published conservation related articles in the “Bruce Trail Magazine” and travel articles in her neighbourhood’s “Village Voice” newsletter.

 Bruce Trail Conservancy (BTC)

 As a Director of the BTC Board, Marlis assists with the development of governance and strategy, guiding the CEO, and managing risks.
-She is a Trail Director managing the maintenance of 115 of the 1200 kilometers of Canada’s oldest and longest marked footpath.
-Marlis also sat on the BTC’s Risk Committee and chaired the Toronto Bruce Trail Club’s Conservation Committee.
+She is the Volunteer Coordinator for the Toronto Bruce Trail Club, and volunteered as their Trail Director, managing the maintenance of 115 of the 1300 kilometers of Canada’s oldest and longest marked footpath.
+Marlis also sat on the BTC’s Risk Committee and Environment Committee, and chaired the Toronto Bruce Trail Club’s Conservation Committee.

 The BTC is a charitable organization committed to establishing a conservation corridor containing a public footpath along the Niagara Escarpment in order to protect its natural ecosystems and to promote environmentally responsible public access to this UNESCO World Biosphere Reserve.

 Explorers Club (TEC)

 Marlis is a member of The Explorers Club.
 Founded in 1904, TEC is an international organization that promotes the scientific exploration of land, sea, air, and space by supporting research and education in the physical, natural and biological sciences.